BlocProtocol/bloc-rpc-python/README.rst

 .. code-block:: bash

     $ git clone ...
-    $ cd turtlecoin-python
+    $ cd bloc-python
     $ pipenv install --dev

-To generate the HTML documentation you need to have the turtlecoin module in your PYTHONPATH.
+To generate the HTML documentation you need to have the bloc module in your PYTHONPATH.
 This is used to automatically generate the api docs.
 Afterwards you can run the makefile target: